Create a table

 A complete table definition for the table, including the column names, data types, other column settings, and the primary key.

 This can be an instance of CreateTableDefinition or an equivalent nested dictionary, in which case it is parsed into a CreateTableDefinition.
-For examples of both formats, see the Example for this command.
+For examples of both formats, see the examples for this command.

 Some types require specific column definitions, particularly maps, lists, sets, and vector columns.
-For more information about all types, see Column data types.
+For more information about all types, see Data types in tables.

 row_type